zyedidia/eget/README.md

     target = "~/.local/bin/micro"
 ```

-By using the configuration above, you could run the following command to download the latest release of micro:
+By using the configuration above, you could run the following command to download the latest release of `micro`:

 ```bash
 eget zyedidia/micro